mjrafferty/apollo-zsh-theme/module_guide.md

 ### Avoiding Forks

 The biggest issue with our module is it generates quite a few extra processes to do the work.
 It's a lot lighter to do everything you can in the shell that's already running.
-We should avoid using external programs as well as implict and explicit subshells whenever possible.
-An explicit subshell would be a command wrapped in '$()', where as implicit subshells are created by things like pipes.
+We should avoid using external programs as well as implicit and explicit sub-shells whenever possible.
+An explicit sub-shell would be a command wrapped in '$()', where as implicit sub-shells are created by things like pipes.
 To avoid all of that, we can do the same job with the following:

 ```shell
 __apollo_file_count_run() {